Dreams and nightmares

 Scientists have found patterns in how much brain and muscle activity is taking place when we sleep, and divided the time we spend asleep into five stages.
 Stage one sleep only lasts for one to seven minutes, and is when we are feeling drowsy, but can still be easily awoken.
 As we go into stage two sleep, it becomes harder to wake us; we spend about 50% of our time asleep in this state.

 The last stage of sleep is known as Rapid Eye Movement (REM) sleep; the time for dreaming.
 We typically have three to five periods of REM sleep per night, occurring every hour or two.
 During REM sleep, the main muscle groups of the body are paralysed, and only smaller muscles like fingers, toes or facial muscles can move or twitch.
-The paralysis might be our body’s way of making sure that we don’t act out what’s happening in our dreams.
+The paralysis might be our body’s way of making sure that we don’t act out what’s happening in our dreams or nightmares.

 Why do I dream?

-Although science has found out a lot about how our brains work during dreaming, we still know very little about why.
+Although science has discovered a lot about how our brains work during dreaming, we still know very little about why.
 Sigmund Freud thought that dreams were a way of fulfilling our wishes, while Carl Jung thought dreams made up for parts of the psyche undeveloped by daytime activities.
 Recently, it has been suggested that dreaming has a role in how we develop and learn.
 Experiments have shown that memory is better after a good night’s sleep, so doing an all-nighter before exams is not a good idea.

-So why do I sometimes have nightmares?
+Why do we have nightmares?

 Solving problems isn’t what most of us will associate with nightmares, but some believe that these nightly frights are signals about things that are wrong, or need facing up to.
 Although dreams can be intense and often include emotions of anxiety and fear, a bad dream becomes a nightmare when, because of the intensity of emotions, we wake up.